 Where you would normally write the message for your email you can place the text you would like to include on your cover page.

 Check over your fax, make sure you’ve entered the fax number correctly and the right documents are attached.
 Then click SEND and you’re Gmail fax is automatically on it’s way to being converted and delivered within minutes!
 That’s how easy faxing through the internet can be with a Gmail fax service.

 After completing these steps your fax will take a few minutes to be delivered and you’ll also get a confirmation message to inform you if your fax was sent successfully or if there was an error in the process.
 Most providers will automatically try to resend a fax a few times if it fails on the first try, which makes it unlikely to receive an error message.
 But if you do receive an error message, the email will explain why the fax wasn’t delivered.

-Although there is no direct service from Google to transmit faxes, using online fax service is the best choice for those who want to integrate faxing with their Gmail account.
+Although there is no direct service from Google to transmit faxes, using an online fax service is the best choice for those who want to integrate online faxing with their Gmail account.
 You can also start out with a free trial account which gives you full access to the services features and up to 30 days for you to review and compare this breakthrough solution.